 “I hired this guy to help you move.
 You’re welcome.”

 -Sent by my dearest friend on Facebook, who clearly understands me all too well.
-She also knows that I will surely need help moving into my new pad next month, by clearly hiring men who wear outfits like this and are sure to wear proper moving attire.
+She also knows that I will surely need help moving into my new pad next month, by hiring very well dressed me who also sport the proper “moving day” attire.
 Take note of Spike’s gloves and back support belt–top notch.

 Cheese and cracker plate for dinner, per my usual.
 I’m not gonna lie, I am going to make some man VERY UNHAPPY someday.

 This is what I eat almost every night for dinner.
 And…if I am being honest, I eat this for breakfast more than anyone ever should.
-I would say I eat this just once a week, but then I would be lying and I live by the motto that, “honesty is the only policy”.
 So, yes, I eat cheese and crackers for breakfast, lunch and dinner.
 As I said, someday…maybe I will make some man very unhappy.

 #NervousPoops #FullerHouse #BikeRiding #BlueMoons